 - Do they have a structured, systematic planning process that leads you through the design phases?
 Will they document all the discussions and decisions?
 It’s helpful if they have a Website Planning Guide that you’ll work through together that documents your decisions.

 - Ask them what they know about internet marketing and search engine optimization.
 Be sure that they’re creating a site for you that meets your larger marketing and business goals.
 (A pretty site is no good to you unless it generates revenue and prospects.)

-- Ask them how they bill you.
+- Ask them how they will bill you.
 Will they invoice you monthly, or when certain milestones are reached?
 Do you have to make deposits?

-- Ask them whether they will maintain your site after the initial design, and how much they'll charge for that.
-Some designers want to create new sites but don't want to maintain them.
+- Ask them whether they will maintain your site after the initial design, and how much they’ll charge for that.
+Some designers want to create new sites but don’t want to maintain them.
 Someone like a virtual assistant (VA) may be able to maintain your site for a lower hourly fee, as long as the VA is skilled in website programming.
-Find out what types of programming are used in your site, so you can find someone to help you update it.
+Find out what types of programming and platforms are used in your site, so you can find someone to help you update it.

-- If you're going to maintain the site yourself, ask them if they'll design your site so that it is easily maintained by a business owner.
-You can have your site designed on a blog/CMS platform, like WordPress, which will allow you to edit the text and some of the graphics.
+- If you’re going to maintain the site yourself, ask them if they’ll design your site so that it is easily maintained by a business owner.
+You can have your site designed on a platform like WordPress, which will allow you to edit the text and some of the graphics.

 - Make sure that your contract states that you own the copyright to the entire website (except, of course, for stock photos and graphic…the original photographer/artist owns the copyright to stock images).
 All content, including graphics that you hired someone to custom-create for you, and all the coding work, should be owned by you.